zaouiahmedwork-collab/RandomForestAIModel/README.md

 # RandomForestAIModel
 Machine Learning Project

-use vscode as editor
+--use an editor if possible

-In order to run this model u need to :
+--In order to run this model u need to :

 1.have python installed